After the elections

 - Share on WhatsApp - How are Parliament’s vice-presidents and quaestors elected?

-At the first committee meetings, which will follow the first plenary meeting, committee members will elect chairs and vice-chairs for a period of two-and-a-half years.
+At the first committee meeting, which follows the first plenary meeting, committee members elect chairs and vice-chairs for a period of two-and-a-half years.

 - Share on Facebook - Who decides on the composition, chairs and vice chairs of committees?